 I love me some Twitter!

-If you don’t like emails, I’d love to connect with you on Twitter.
+If you don’t like emails, that’s okay.
+I would still love to connect on social media.
+I’d love to connect with you on Twitter.
 My handle is @jdeneen4.
 You could try Facebook too, but Zuckerfucker has changed all the algorithims so there is a high likelihood we’ll miss each other.
 You can also find me on Pinterest and Google +.